All business is conducted and orders are accepted subject to the Terms of Business set out below.

 In these Terms: “the Company” means any Article Ten company with which the Customer is entering into the Contract.

-The companies include: Article 10 Integrated Marketing Ltd and Article 10 Events and Exhibitions Ltd, known as “Article Ten”.
+The companies include: Article 10 Integrated Marketing Ltd and Article 10 B.V., known as “Article Ten”.

 “Third Party Creative Works” means photography illustrations or other Contracted third party creative Services or Products.